Popular Q&A: Curiosities

 Posted By Robyn Hughes, ND

 This is a great question, and one that the team here at Natural Footgear often receives from curious parents.
 Quickly, though, before we dive into that topic, it’s important to note that long-term foot health is an incredible gift that parents can give to their children—a gift that will pay large quality of life dividends over time.
-It’s...
+It’s natural that parents want to ensure that their little ones put their best foot...
 Read more

 Do Men Develop Bunions?